Blog

 Note: International students' SIN starts with '9', which enables employers to know that they are temporary residents in Canada.

-Change of Status: If your immigration status changes from temporary to permanent resident, you may need to apply for a new SIN.
+2. Change of Citizenship Status: If your citizenship status changes (e.g., from permanent resident to Canadian citizen), you will need to notify Service Canada to update your records and may need to obtain a new SIN confirmation letter.

 The Social Insurance Number (SIN) is a vital component of life in Canada, serving as a key identifier for employment, government services, and financial transactions.
 Understanding its importance and how to obtain and protect your SIN is essential for all Canadians and residents.
 By following the outlined steps and taking necessary precautions, individuals can navigate the requirements associated with the SIN and safeguard their personal information from potential threats.
 Whether you are a Canadian citizen, a permanent resident, or a temporary worker, your SIN will be integral to your life in Canada, facilitating access to opportunities and services.